We are reader-supported. When you buy through links on our site, we may earn a commission. Learn more.

 This wine rack screams elegance and sophistication.
 It is one of my favorite on the list, and I would recommend it to anyone who asks, as long as they are willing to spend some time assembling it.

 Looking for a unique design that is sure to spark conversation when you entertain guests?
-This “X” shaped wall mounted wine rack is easily the piece you want.
+This abstract-shaped wall mounted wine rack is easily the piece you want.
 This piece combines the utility you need with the stunning aesthetics you are looking for in a wine rack.
-It measures out at 42.25″ H x 34″W x 9″ D and holds up to 48 bottles at a time.
+It measures out at 48″ H x 24″W x 4.5″ D and holds up to 10 bottles at a time.

 It may sound like I’m drooling over this rack – and that’s because I am – but this product is absolutely gorgeous and is guaranteed to be a conversation piece.
 It certainly won’t be able to be your main housing unit but it’s a great place to store the bottles you keep in rotation.

 Modular racks are essential if you are planning on expanding your wine collection over the years.
-I especially like this because you can arrange it however you like and there are multiple color combinations available that you can switch out whenever you feel like it.
+I especially like this because you can arrange it however you like and it comes in a beautiful silver color.
+You can even add more modules at any time as your wine collection grows.

-It is a wall mounted rack constructed from anodized aluminum, designed to hold several bottles without worry while adding a touch of class and sophistication to any room you place it in.
+It is a stackable rack constructed from durable plastic, designed to hold several bottles without worry while adding a touch of class and sophistication to any room you place it in.

 When you are mounting this to the wall you will need to make sure that you get at least two of the screws on studs.
 If you intend on storing a lot of bottles and wine glasses, or just heavy bottles, then make sure you secure it to the wall properly.

 You need to display your wine on this durable and classy wine rack.
 You can mount it easily on any wall for a perfect display.
-It comes with a raised panel on the top shelf to protect items from falling off.
-The center compartment can hold six standard size bottles, while the upper side can hold six glasses of wine.
+The center compartment can hold up to ten standard size bottles, while the upper and side shelves can hold wine glasses or other decorative items.
 It has a walnut coating finish, which makes it look unique and beautiful.
 It has the following features and specifications;

 - It comes with wall-mounting hardware

-- The center compartment can accommodate six standard-size wine bottle rows, store and displays your favorites wine
+- The center compartment can accommodate ten standard-size wine bottle rows, store and displays your favorites wine

 - It’s constructed from sturdy MDF and wood veneers, which are durable and long-lasting